PadLex/Reinforcement-Learning-from-Explicitly-Programmed-Reward-Signals/README.md

 The modifications we made to TRL are available in [our fork](https://github.com/PadLex/trl) of the repository.

 ## Installation
 The following instructions have been tested on Lambda instances with A100s or A5000s.
 Some dependencies are quite fragile and may not work on other systems.
-For example, TRL is not compatible with any system with an H100.
+For example, at the time of writing, TRL is not compatible with any system with an H100.

 Clone the repository and navigate to the root directory of the project:
 ```bash